Join Our Ridgecrest Summer Staff

 What are the rooms like?

-We offer dorm-style housing with three twin beds in each room.
+We offer dorm-style housing with four twin beds in each room.
 Your room will also include a sink, chair, closet and storage area.
 There are on hall common bathrooms with private stalls.

 What is the community space?